 But you don’t have to get out of your pajamas to take a video tour of Palo:

 And here are some Palo photos as well.

 Snacks and Drinks

-In addition to table service restaurants, the Disney Dream has a number of counter service windows serving up cheeseburgers, chicken strips, hot dogs, and all the usual quick food.
+In addition to table service restaurants, the Disney Dream has several counter service windows serving up cheeseburgers, chicken strips, hot dogs, and all the usual quick food.
 It’s on par with what you’ll find at counter service meals at Disney’s theme parks.
 None of it is spectacular, but it gets the job done.
-And unlike in the parks, all of it is free to eat as much (or as little) of as you’d like on board.
+And unlike in the parks, all of it is free to eat as much (or as little) of as you’d like onboard.

 In addition, plenty of lounges are available for drinks at night.
 Some are bars, others dance clubs, and others comfortable sitting areas, but all offer a chance to relax and chat up a few friends, new or old.
 My favorite is the one pictured above, Pink.

 Check out our photos of the snacking and drinking locations throughout the Disney Dream.

 Rounding out this food wrap-up of the Disney Dream is a restaurant found onshore at Castaway Cay.
 It’s called Cookie’s BBQ, though there’s also a Cookie’s Too elsewhere on the island with identical food.
 As you might expect, barbecue is what’s served, though I’d use that term loosely here.
 You’ll find hamburgers, chicken, ribs, and a selection of side items.

 Here’s what I grabbed after a whole lot of swimming: